Mount Gerizim Temple: Destruction

 Between 112 and 107 BCE, John Hyrcanus, the Jewish ruler of Judea and high priest, launched military campaigns to expand his state's territory.
 Around 111–110 BCE, as part of this effort, Hyrcanus led a campaign in Samaria that culminated in the destruction of the Samaritan temple on Mount Gerizim.
-The destruction is recorded only in the writings of Josephus and is not mentioned in any of the Books of Maccabees or in Samaritan literature.
+The destruction is recorded only in the writings of Josephus and in Megillas Taanis; it is not mentioned in any of the Books of Maccabees or in Samaritan literature.
 Josephus writes that Hyrcanus conquered the "Cuthean nation" living around the temple, which he said was "modeled on that in Jerusalem."
 He then explains the background of the temple's construction, adding that "two hundred years later, this temple was laid waste."
 Investigations at the site found extensive archaeological evidence of destruction caused by fire.
 Based on this, Knoppers suggests that Hyrcanus had no intention of adapting or reusing the site.
 Along with the sanctuary, both the adjacent city and Shechem below were destroyed by Hyrcanus.

 Josephus does not explain Hyrcanus's reasons for destroying the temple, prompting scholars to propose various motivations for his actions.
 Historian Jonathan Bourgel argues that John Hyrcanus's destruction of the Samaritan temple was not meant to exclude the Samaritans, but rather to forcibly integrate them into the Hasmonean state, and bring them under his authority as High Priest of the Jerusalem Temple.
 Unlike his conversion of the Idumeans, who had to adopt circumcision and Jewish laws, Hyrcanus likely saw the Samaritans as genuine Israelites rather than foreign 'Cutheans', as Josephus described them.
 His policy continued the process begun under Jonathan, who applied tax exemption for those offering sacrifices in Jerusalem after annexing the Samarian districts of Lydda, Aphairema, and Ramathaim, though replacing Jonathan's means of persuasion with coercion, through the destruction of the Gerizim cult.
 Similarly, historian Seth Schwartz adds that the Samaritans "were expected to switch their religious loyalties to the Jerusalem temple, and in return were regarded by the Judaean authorities as Jews."